jet/propulsion/DOCUMENTATION.md

 - Finally, once, the Reactor responsible for inserting the completed shipments into a batch has noted that the batch is full, it can declare the Batch `Closed`
 - This `Closed` event can then be used to trigger the next phase of the cycle (post-processing the Batch prior to transmission).
 In many cases, it will make sense to have the next phase be an entirely separated Processor)

 Of course, it's always possible to map any such chain of processes to an equivalent set of serial operations on a more closely coupled SQL relational model.
 The thing you want to avoid is stumbling over time into a rats nest by a sequence of individually reasonable ad-hoc SQL operations that assume serial operations.
 Such an ad hoc system is unlikely to end up being either scalable or easy to maintain.

 In some cases, the lack of predictable performance might be tolerable; however the absence of a model that allows one to reason about the behavior of the system as a whole is likely to result in an unmaintainable or difficult to operate system.
+Or your nifty leveraging of cascade deletes may not age well as things change and the amount of data in your system grows.
+But you may choose to start that way; working iteratively while keeping the implementation clean is enabled by using the [Expand and Contract approach](#parallel-change).

 In conclusion: its critical not to treat the design and implementation of reactions processing as a lesser activity where ease of getting 'something' running trumps all.

 #### Proactive reaction processing